Learn How to Reconcile Accounts for FREE!

 -

 Add missing transactions.
-These are transactions are shown on the bank statements but not the accounting records.
+These transactions are shown on the bank statements but not the accounting records.

 -